Aircraft Maintenance Technology

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Airframe Mechanics and Aircraft Maintenance Technology/Technician.
-About 2.1% of those with this major are international students.
+Airframe Mechanics and Aircraft Maintenance Technology/Technician appeals to people across the globe.
+About 2.8% of those with this major are international students.

 How Much Do Aircraft Maintenance Technology Majors Make?

 Airframe Mechanics and Aircraft Maintenance Technology/Technician majors often go into careers where salaries can range from $55,530 to $65,230 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Aircraft Maintenance Technology

 Some careers associated with airframe mechanics and aircraft maintenance technology/technician require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for airframe mechanics and aircraft maintenance technology/technician careers below.

 |High School Diploma - or the equivalent (for example, GED)||34.5%|